Skip to the main content.

 Step 1: Choose the Best Major (for You)

 There’s no actual pre-med major.
-Instead, it’s a track, in which you’ll meet with a pre-med advisor in addition to your major advisor and complete certain requirements, the majority of which are science-related, in preparation for medical school.
+Instead, it’s a track, during which you’ll meet with a pre-med advisor (if you have one) in addition to your major advisor and complete certain premed requirements , the majority of which are science-related, in preparation for medical school.
 You can major in pretty much anything you want, provided you’re also able to complete your pre-med requirements.

-You’ll need a competitive GPA, so choose a major that’s a strong discipline for you.
+You’ll need a competitive GPA, so choose a major where you are likely to shine.
+For most students, this will be the discipline that interests them most!
 Many students go into science fields like biology or chemistry, but you’re not limited to these subjects.
 If humanities are a strength, for example, you could always major in English or history.

 Read: The Best Premed Major